clowee/OpenSZZ-Cloud-Native/README.md

 The output is an excel file containing each identified BugInducingCommit the corresponding BugFixingCommit, the issueType and the involved file.

+# Pre-requisites
+Docker
+Docker Compose

+# Setup
+Configure the ports to your liking modifing the .env file.

+The application is scalable and the core part can be replicated in n different containers with random ports.
+Here it is possible to configure the range of ports.
+PORTRANGE_FROM=1000
+PORTRANGE_TO=2000

+DISPATCHER_PORT=8888 => It is where the dispatcher container it is running APP_PORT=8081 => It is where the GUI Application is running.

+SERVER=http://localhost => URL where the dispatcher server it is reachable without port.

 # How to Run
 Docker compose should be modified in the following way: